pkardas/notes/books/ddd.md

 motivation to provide for the downstream team's needs, the downstream team is helpless.
 Therefore, eliminate the complexity of translation between bounded contexts by slavishly adhering to the model of the upstream team.

-ANTICORRUPTION LAYER.
+ANTI-CORRUPTION LAYER.
 When a new system is being built that must have a large interface with another, the difficulty of relating two models can eventually overwhelm the intent of the new model altogether, causing it to be modified to resemble the other system's model, in an ad hoc fashion.
 Therefore, create an isolating layer to provide clients with functionality in terms of their own domain model.
 The layer talks to the other system through its existing interface,